 Select Create to create a function app and its related resources in Azure.
-Status of resource creation is shown in the lower left of the window.
+The status of resource creation is shown in the lower-left of the window.

-Back in Functions instance, make sure that Run from package file is checked.
+In the Functions instance, make sure that the Run from package file is checked.
 Your function app is deployed using Zip Deploy with Run-From-Package mode enabled.
-This is the recommended deployment method for your functions project, since it results in better performance.
+Zip Deploy is the recommended deployment method for your functions project resulting in better performance.

 Select Finish, and on the Publish page, select Publish to deploy the package containing your project files to your new function app in Azure.

-In the Publish tab, choose Manage in Cloud Explorer.
-This opens the new function app Azure resource in Cloud Explorer.
+In the Publish tab, in the Hosting section, choose Open in Azure portal.
+This opens the new function app Azure resource in the Azure portal.